Holi - The Festival of Colors & Love

 Another Hindu mythology says –

 There is a symbolic myth behind Holi celebrations.
 As a baby, Krishna (a Hindu deity) developed his characteristic dark blue skin color because the she-demon Putana poisoned him with her breast milk.
 In his youth, Krishna despaired about whether the fair-skinned Radha and other girls would like him because of his skin color.
-His mother, tired of the desperation, asks him to approach Radha and color her face in any color he wanted.
+His mother, tired of the desperation, asks him to approach Radha and color her face in any color he wants.
 This he does, and Radha and Krishna became a couple.

 Ever since the playful coloring of Radha’s face has been commemorated as Holi.
 In the Brij region of India, where the Hindu deity Krishna grew up, this festival is celebrated for 16 days in commemoration of the divine love of Radha for Krishna.